 When the new regulations do come into force, they will apply across all four nations of the UK (England, Wales, Scotland and Northern Ireland).
 All clinical trials taking place in the UK will be required to comply with the updated regulations.

-To help you understand and prepare for the new requirements, we have developed guidance that outlines the changes:
+To help you understand and prepare for the new requirements, we have developed guidance that outlines the following changes:

 This guidance sets out the changes to the REC and MHRA review process for CTIMPs in line with the new clinical trials regulations.

-This is because only the REC and MHRA review process for CTIMPs is within the remit of the clinical trials regulations and is directly impacted by the new legislation.
+It does not detail any other review processes CTIMPs may need, such as HRA and Health and Care Research Wales (HCRW) Approval.
+This is because only the REC and MHRA review process for CTIMPs is within the remit of the clinical trials regulations and is directly impacted by the updated legislation.

 MHRA guidance